Strengthening University Local Food Systems: Train the Trainer Approach through Extension, Student, and Food Service Collaboration

 • Sustainable Communities: leadership development, local and regional food systems

-The following behavior-based objectives support the project goal of equipping Extension educators with the knowledge and programming materials to effectively train others in the creation of effective working teams that simultaneously build student demand for local foods and university dining services ability to procure local foods.
+The following behavior-based objectives support the project goal of equipping Extension educators with the knowledge and programming materials to effectively train others in the creation of effective working teams that simultaneously build student demand for local foods and university dining services' ability to procure local foods.

-Objective 1: Extension educators, Local Food Ambassadors, and University Dinning Service representatives are equipped to identify the structure and components of the university community dining system and can explain the benefits and challenges of university procurement of local food to a variety of audiences.
+Objective 1: Extension educators, Local Food Ambassadors, and University Dining Service representatives are equipped to identify the structure and components of the university community dining system and can explain the benefits and challenges of university procurement of local food to a variety of audiences.

 Objective 2: Extension educators are equipped with the knowledge and training materials to lead a collaborative and participatory process of building local food supply chains to university dining.
 Extension participates in an effective university dining –student -- producer partnership.